suellenferreira/AzureCore/README.md

 ## Overview/Summary:

-This document explains best practices on how to an architecture to connect on-prem VMWare environment to Azure VMware Solutions (AVS) where ExpressRoute (ER) is used as circuit to connect on-prem to Azure and GlobalReach is unavailable or disabled for any reason.
+This document explains best practices to build an architecture to connect on-prem VMWare environment to Azure VMware Solutions (AVS) where ExpressRoute (ER) is used as circuit to connect on-prem to Azure and GlobalReach is unavailable or disabled for any reason.
 To provide this communication we will use Azure vWAN Secure Hub + Routing Intent to provide ER-to-ER connectivity (between on-prem and AVS).

 We currently do not have a design document that explains how to provide ER-to-ER connectivity from on-prem to AVS with vWAN Secure Hub + RoutingIntent.
 This document gives our customers design best practices to use vWAN with Routing Intent in Dual Region AVS deployments.